SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 The Orphaned Users report displays all orphaned users in your tenant environment.

-It shows **all the users that have been blocked or deleted from Azure Active Directory**.
+It shows **all the users that have been blocked or deleted from Azure Active Directory** but still have permissions or access to sites, lists, and items.

+If **the user currently has or has had, at any point in the past, access to a workspace**, that workspace can be seen on the Orphaned Users report.

 This report helps detect and remove blocked/disabled or deleted users from your Microsoft 365 workspaces.